-The Center for Computational Biology (CCB) was established in 2003 through the Chancellor’s New Ideas Initiative, an outgrowth of the 2002 Strategic Academic Plan, to expand the research base at the University and produce the next generation of leaders in the fundamental and applied biological sciences.
-The Center is an Augmented Graduate Group administratively under the Division of Computing, Data Science, and Society (CDSS) and reports to the Dean for the College of Computing, Data Science, and Society.
+The Center for Computational Biology (CCB) was established in 2004 through the Chancellor’s New Ideas Initiative, an outgrowth of the 2002 Strategic Academic Plan, to expand the research base at the University and produce the next generation of leaders in the fundamental and applied biological sciences.
+The Center is an Augmented Graduate Group administratively under the College of Computing, Data Science, and Society (CDSS) and reports to the Dean for the College of Computing, Data Science, and Society.

 The mission of the Center for Computational Biology is to support interdisciplinary research on the broad array of subjects that cover the interface between computation and biology, and to foster graduate and undergraduate education in the field.

 Our goal is simple: To establish UC Berkeley as the premier institution for education, training and research in computational biology.
 Our specific aims include: